 1 King Guestroom (Room 411)

 After getting off the elevator it was just a short walk down the hallway to get to my room.
 I was surprised that the room was actually pretty small.
 Barely enough to get all my bags in and set aside somewhere.
 The room also had a weird smell like the heavy usage of bleach.

 The bathroom was very small and had a shower-bathtub combination.
 The vanity was outside of the bathroom on the opposite wall.
-Opposite from the bed was a closet with a TV on top of it.
+Opposite the bed is a closet with a TV on top of it.
 The flatscreen TV looked actually fairly new rather than the rest of the room which was very outdated.
 Next to the TV was a work desk to set up my laptop.
 This one was rather small as well.
 The desk was in the corner of the room and close to the window.
 The window was not the issue, because you could close the shades if you get glare on the screen.
 However the AC was mounted right underneath the window and when you turn it on and sit at the desk, the cold air blows straight in your neck.
-I really hate this room setups and its, unfortunately, a very common setup.
+I really hate this room setup and it’s, unfortunately, a very common setup.

 On either side of the King Bed was a nightstand with a lamp.
 To plugin anything, you had to find the power outlets behind the nightstand as there were none easy to reach.
 A little sofa chair was in the other corner of the room, next to the bed.
 A big plus of the room was the rather big refrigerator and a microwave in the room.